Skip to main content

 Content

-In the TFG, the main activity is to integrate the knowledge that the student has acquired during their degree studies.
+In the TFG, the main activity is to integrate the knowledge that the student has acquired during the degree studies.

 Evaluation

-According to the Academic Regulations for UVic-UCC degree studies there is only a single official call which provides for an evaluation period.
+According to the Academic Regulations for UVic-UCC degree studies, there is only one official call that foresees an evaluation period.

 The evaluation of the TFG is based on the following qualification elements:

-• Follow-up of the production process: 25% (responsible tutor)
+• Follow-up of the preparation process: 25% (the responsible person is the tutor)

-• written report: 45% (tutor + president, in the case of a difference greater than 2 points, the evaluation of both parties will have to be reconsidered and if this difference persists, a third evaluation by the secretary would be included /aria)
+• Written report: 45% (the responsible persons are the tutor + the president; in case of a difference greater than 2 points, the evaluation of both parties must be reconsidered and, if this difference persists, it must be included to the process a third evaluation by the secretary)

-• Oral presentation and defense: 30% (president + secretary + member)
+• Oral presentation and defense: 30% (responsible are the president + the secretary + the member)

 important